DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/advanced_configuration/android.md

 : Sets the EventMapper for the RUM ResourceEvent.
 You can use this interface implementation to modify the ResourceEvent attributes before serialization.

 `setActionEventMapper`
 : Sets the EventMapper for the RUM ActionEvent.
-You can use this inteface implementation to modify the ActionEvent attributes before serialization.
+You can use this interface implementation to modify the ActionEvent attributes before serialization.

 `setErrorEventMapper`
 : Sets the EventMapper for the RUM ErrorEvent. you can use this interface implementation to modify the ErrorEvent attributes before serialization.